The Immuno-Oncology

 Dendritic Cells

-The genetic models strongly supported the supreme capacity of DCs in T cell priming.
-Some of the preclinical models have confirmed the idea that DCreg can induce immunogenic tolerance and reverse disease phenotype through immunogenic regulation in models of allergies, asthma, and autoimmune disorders.
 Interestingly, several clinical trials have pushed the idea of using DCreg in clinical applications.
 These models were prepared to assess hypersensitivity reactions, detect interleukin responses, etc (Gordon JR, et.al; 2005).
 The present in vitro data further suggest that naturally occurring dendritic cells can be a more potent and reasonable alternative to monocyte-derived dendritic cells, considering their availability and clinical potency.
-And the same is in demand by many pharmaceutic companies for the preparation of DC vaccinations.Thus, the range of products that are being developed at Kosheeka are:
+The same is in demand by many pharmaceutical companies for the preparation of DC vaccinations.

 - Monocyte-derived dendritic cells